LordOfLunacy/Insane-Shaders/README.md

 [Image Comparison](https://imgsli.com/NzE1NTI)

 **SharpContrast** is a sharpen shader that entered development after doing some testing on the Kuwahara filter used in Oilify.
-It is different from other sharpens due to its use of Kuwahara in combination of its unique edge/noise filtering from the sharpening output that attempts to reduce haloing.
+It is different from other sharpens due to its use of Kuwahara in combination with its unique edge/noise filtering that reduces haloing and other undesirable sharpening artifacts.

 [Image Comparison](https://imgsli.com/NjYxMjU)